KaarelKurik/conditional-plasticity/main.typ

 #theorem[Suppose there are Banach spaces $X, Y$, and a non-expansive bijection $lip : B_X -> B_Y$ such that $lip$ is not an isometry.
 Then there is a Banach space $Z$ and a non-expansive bijection $induced : B_Z -> B_Z$ such that $induced$ is not an isometry.]

+This result is motivated by the work of Olesia Zavarzina in @zavarzina:2017.

 #proof[
   Let $C_i$ be a Banach space for each $i in ZZ$, such that $C_i = X$ for $i < 0$ and $C_i = Y$ for $i >= 0$.
 Take $Z colon.eq plus.circle.big_(i=-infinity)^infinity C_i$ with the $infinity$-norm.
 Define $induced : B_Z -> B_Z$ by $pi_i induced(z) = pi_(i-1) z$ for $i != 0$ and $pi_0 induced(z) = lip(pi_(-1)z)$.